ArtursGailis1995/esp8266-fastled-webserver/README.md

 Information page lists recent changes to this project and latest feature updates available to it<br/>
 <img src="/images/WEBApp_Info.jpg" alt="WEB App Information window" width="850"/>

-Patterns are requested by the app from the ESP8266, so as new patterns are added, they're automatically listed in the app.

-The web app is stored in SPIFFS (on-board flash memory).

-The web app is a single page app that uses [jQuery](https://jquery.com) and [Bootstrap](http://getbootstrap.com).
-It has buttons for On/Off, a slider for brightness, a pattern selector, and a color picker (using [jQuery MiniColors](http://labs.abeautifulsite.net/jquery-minicolors)).
-Event handlers for the controls are wired up, so you don't have to click a 'Send' button after making changes.
-The brightness slider and the color picker use a delayed event handler, to prevent from flooding the ESP8266 web server with too many requests too quickly.

-The only drawback to SPIFFS that I've found so far is uploading the files can be extremely slow, requiring several minutes, sometimes regardless of how large the files are.
-It can be so slow that I've been just developing the web app and debugging locally on my desktop (with a hard-coded IP for the ESP8266), before uploading to SPIFFS and testing on the ESP8266.

 Installing
 -----------